Transports Week In Review - Activity Declines During The Pre-Christmas Week

 Source: Google Images

 First and foremost, I would like to wish everyone a Merry Christmas and a Happy New Year.
-Hopefully most are spending time with family and friends, taking pause from the hectic lives that we lead.
+Hopefully, most are spending time with family and friends, taking pause from the hectic lives that we lead.
 The simplicities of life often inspire us and refresh us much more than the perceived importance of our daily tasks.

 For the market and transports, this past week was muted.
 Trump continued to tweet out his thoughts regarding Lockheed Martin's (NYSE:LMT) higher cost fighter planes versus The Boeing Company's (NYSE:BA) potential competitive stance.
 I took the liberty to initiate a position in Lockheed Martin this week, calling bluff.